OLC-Bioinformatics/BaitCapture/README.md

 3. (Optional) Decontaminate the trimmed sequence reads using a host reference genome with [Bowtie2](https://github.com/BenLangmead/bowtie2).
 4. Report the quality of the pre-processed sequence data using [FastQC](https://github.com/s-andrews/FastQC).
 5. Align trimmed and/or decontaminated reads against the database of gene targets using [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2), [BWA](https://github.com/lh3/bwa), or [KMA](https://bitbucket.org/genomicepidemiology/kma).
-6. Obtain sequence coverage depth statistics from the alignments and save tables in TSV format using [AlignCov](https://github.com/pcrxn/aligncov).
+6. Obtain sequence coverage and depth statistics from the alignments and save tables in TSV format using [AlignCov](https://github.com/pcrxn/aligncov).
 7. Obtain further alignment statistics using [SAMtools](https://github.com/samtools/samtools).
 8. Create a summary report with [MultiQC](https://github.com/ewels/MultiQC).